 Prof. Dr. Thomas Müller,

-The tasks of the Chair of Special Education V in the interdisciplinary project "Global Systems and Intercultural Competences" are very complex.
-The linking of a special educational perspective with the promotion of intercultural competences and global learning is fundamental.
+The tasks of the Chair of Special Education V in the interdisciplinary project 'Global Systems and Intercultural Competences' are very complex.
+The combination of a special educational perspective with the promotion of intercultural competences and global learning is fundamental.
 One of the main objective is to teach students of all fields of specialization basic competences such as tolerance of ambiguity, flexibility concerning thinking and acting, openness and an optimistic attitute.
-These are aspects of intercultural competence, which are of central importance in all areas of life and occupational sectors because of the progressing globalisation, internationalisation and the increasing number of migrations and refugees.
+These are aspects of intercultural competence, which are of central importance in all areas of life and occupational sectors because of the progressing globalisation, internationalization and the increasing number of migrations and refugees.
 Furthermore, intercultural (action) competence also consists of an intercultural professional competence as well as a social and strategic competence.
 These fields will be worked out and reflected inter alia by seminars on the topics of intercultural/culturally sensitive counselling, intercultural communication, experiential education in an intercultural context, migration and escape or a simulation game on the topic of migration in Europe.
 These competences ensure that possible intercultural misunderstandings are either prevented, identified and remedied sooner or accepted.
 Therefore they have both a preventive and an interventional effect.

 - The seminars on the subject area consulting promote understanding and sensitivity to the psychosocial stress which migrants, refugees and asylum seekers experience before and after a cultural change.
 Furthermore, problems and possibilities of integrating foreigners in German educational and training institutions, but also in social life, are discussed.
-Selected consulting approaches are also dealt with in a theoretically well-founded manner.
+Selected consulting approaches are dealt with in a theoretically well-founded manner, too.
 Various methods are used to work on communication and intercultural competences.

 - Currently an intercultural country-specific training has been developed for trainees coming from Laos to Germany.
 This has been done in the context of a seminar together with students and in cooperation with the company BHS Corrugated Maschinen- und Anlagenbau GmbH.
 This training will be tested this year, if necessary revised and integrated in the in-company training at BHS.
 Moreover, a real field of application of intercultural work is presented to students.